facebook/zstd/doc/zstd_compression_format.md

 00010000 00001101
 ```

-alternative representation with clearer separation of fields :
+Here is an alternative representation with the symbol codes separated by underscore:
 ```
 0001_0000 00001_1_01
 ```